French govt rallies around rape-accused budget minister - Journal du Cameroun

 In mid-January she renewed her complaint, triggering a new preliminary probe.

-Darmanin’s lawyers have accused her of a “crude attempt to harm” the minister’s reputation and said he was suiting her for slander.
+Darmanin’s lawyers have accused her of a “crude attempt to harm” the minister’s reputation and said he was suing her for slander.

 On Sunday, Justice Minister Nicole Belloubet rejected suggestions that he should resign, noting that he had not been charged with any crime.